SciML/SciMLBase.jl/docs/src/interfaces/Array_and_Number.md

 ### SciML Matrix (Operator) Type

 Note that the matrix type may not match the type of the initial container `u0`.
-An example is `ComponetMatrix` as the matrix structure corresponding to a `ComponentArray`.
+An example is `ComponentMatrix` as the matrix structure corresponding to a `ComponentArray`.
 However, the following actions are assumed to hold on the resulting matrix type: